dbt-labs/docs.getdbt.com/website/docs/reference/database-permissions/postgres-permissions.md

 ## Example Postgres permissions

 The following example provides you with the SQL statements you can use to manage permissions.
+These examples allow you to run dbt smoothly without encountering permission issues, such as creating schemas, reading existing data, and accessing the information schema.

 **Note** that `database_name`, `database.schema_name`, and `user_name` are placeholders and you can replace them as needed for your organization's naming convention.